wushilin/threads/README.md

   fmt.Println(i)
 }

-future1 := FutureOf(sleeper).ThenMap(adder) // future1 materialize when sleeper return, and final value will be 6
+future1 := FutureOf(sleeper).ThenMap(adder) // Non blocking, gets the future immediately: future1 materialize when sleeper return, and final value will be 6
-future1.Then(print_value) // print_value is run after future1 is materialized
+//(sleeper returned value will be then added 1) future1.Then(print_value) // Non blocking, print_value is immediately run after future1 is materialized
 ```

 # Change FutureGroup from struct to pointer, to save possible large array copy (go default uses pass by value)